The Three Flavors of Dirt

 Classic Stacking Combinations

-Tube Screamer → Cranked Amp — The most common drive stack in history.
-The TS doesn't provide much gain on its own — it pushes the amp's preamp harder while adding a midrange bump.
-The amp provides most of the dirt; the TS shapes it.
-This is the foundation of blues-rock tone from the 1980s onward.
+Tube Screamer into Cranked Amp.
+The most common drive stack in the history of the instrument.
+The TS doesn't provide much gain on its own; it pushes the amp's preamp harder while adding its signature midrange bump.
+The amp provides most of the dirt; the TS shapes it, focuses it, gives it that vocal quality.
+The foundation of blues-rock tone from the 1980s onward.

-Klon → Tube Screamer → High-Gain Amp — A metal and djent staple.
+Klon into Tube Screamer into High-Gain Amp.
+A modern high-gain staple.
 The Klon-style boost adds a touch of grit and tightens the low end.
 The Tube Screamer further sculpts the midrange.
 The amp's high-gain channel provides the saturation.
-Three stages, each contributing something specific.
+Three stages, each doing one job well.

-Tube Screamer → Big Muff — Solves the Big Muff's midrange scoop problem.
+Tube Screamer into Big Muff.
+Solves the Big Muff's midrange scoop problem elegantly.
 The TS pushes the mids back in, making the fuzz cut through a band mix.
-Billy Corgan famously used this combination.
+Billy Corgan famously used this combination, and once you hear it, you understand why.

-Overdrive → Distortion — A mild overdrive before a distortion pedal acts like a compressor-boost — it tightens the signal going into the distortion, resulting in a more focused, articulate high-gain tone.
-This is the basis of modern metal tone-shaping.
+Overdrive into Distortion.
+A mild overdrive before a distortion pedal acts as a compressor-boost, tightening the signal going into the distortion and resulting in a more focused, articulate high-gain tone.
+The first stage sculpts, the second stage saturates.

 Stacking on Modelers

 On a Helix or Quad Cortex, stacking drives is as simple as adding multiple drive blocks in series.
-The principles are the same:
+The principles remain the same:

-2. Use the first stage for tone-shaping (mid boost, low-end tightening)
+- Use the first stage for tone-shaping: mid boost, low-end tightening

-4. Watch your levels — each gain stage adds volume, so adjust output levels to avoid clipping your amp model's input too hard (unless that's the sound you want)
+- Watch your levels: each gain stage adds volume, so adjust output levels to avoid clipping your amp model's input too hard (unless that's the sound you're after)

 A practical Helix stack for modern rock:

-• Heir Apparent (Klon) — Gain at 2, Level at 7 (clean boost with slight grit)
+- Heir Apparent (Klon): Gain at about 8 o'clock, Level at about 2 o'clock (clean boost with slight grit)

 Overdrive Into Clean Amp vs Distortion Into Clean Amp

-Overdrive into a clean amp gives you the drive pedal's character with the amp's clean headroom.
+Overdrive into a clean amp gives the drive pedal's character married to the amp's clean headroom.
 The amp stays clean; all the dirt comes from the pedal.
-This works well because overdrive's soft clipping sounds good at any gain level.
-You get a responsive, dynamic dirty tone.
+This works because overdrive's soft clipping sounds musical at any gain level: responsive, dynamic, retaining touch sensitivity.

-Distortion into a clean amp gives you the distortion pedal's character with the amp's clean headroom.
-This works but can sometimes sound thin or buzzy, because the hard clipping is doing all the work without the warm compression of a tube amp helping.
+Distortion into a clean amp gives the distortion pedal's character with the amp's clean headroom.
+This works, but it can sometimes sound thin or buzzy in isolation, because the hard clipping is doing all the work without the compression of a tube amp helping smooth the edges.
 Many players find distortion pedals sound better when the amp is at least slightly cooking.

-Boost into a dirty amp — using a clean boost or low-gain overdrive to push an already-overdriven amp — gives you the amp's natural distortion character with more sustain and saturation.
-Many players prefer this because amp distortion (tube saturation) sounds and feels more organic than pedal distortion.
-The amp does the clipping; the boost just pushes it harder.
+Boost into a dirty amp: using a clean boost or low-gain overdrive to push an already-overdriven amp gives the amp's natural distortion character with more sustain and saturation.
+Many players prefer this because amp distortion sounds and feels more dimensional than pedal distortion alone.
+The amp does the clipping; the boost just gives it permission to go further.

 The sweet spot for many players is overdrive into a slightly dirty amp.
-The amp provides a foundation of warmth and compression, the overdrive adds its character on top, and the two interact in a way that feels alive and responsive.
+The amp provides a foundation of warmth and compression, the overdrive adds its character on top, and the two interact in a way that responds to dynamics, one that feels like the instrument is listening back.

 Finding These Tones on Your Modeler